Nikon D780: Memory card

 The D780 eschews the newer XQD card format used by most recent Nikon camera releases in favour of SD cards, of which it can accept two.

 Reception

 DPReview calls the D780 "a DSLR that's learned a lot from mirrorless".
 They go on to note differences between the D750 and D780, finishing with the observation that those invested in Nikon F-mount lenses should consider this body if it meets their needs.
-Those not already invested in F-mount lenses should instead consider the Nikon Z 6.
+Those not already invested in F-mount lenses should instead consider the Nikon Z6.